 Being charged with a crime can be one of the most stressful and potentially devastating events in one’s life.
-Hiring an experienced, knowedgeable and effective defence lawyer is an essential first step to taking control of the situation; but how best to do that?
-Here are some basic tips.
-Obtain a referral from a trusted friend, … Read More.
+Hiring an experienced, knowledgeable and effective defence lawyer is an essential first step to taking control of the situation; but how best to do that?
+Here are some basic tips: Obtain a referral from a trusted friend, … Read More.

 Criminal Trial Lawyers’ Association Media Release March 20, 2007 Re: Funding Increase To Legal Aid Alberta The Criminal Trial Lawyers’ Association (CTLA) welcomes the Government of Alberta’s recent budget announcement increasing funding for our province’s Legal Aid system.
 Together with enhanced funding for Crown Prosecution and Court services, this additional funding will provide some … Read More.

 JOINT PRESS RELEASE BY THE CRIMINAL TRIAL LAWYERS ASSOCIATION & CRIMINAL DEFENCE LAWYERS ASSOCIATION NOVEMBER 22, 2016 We have learned that the Alberta government intends to quietly proceed with the closure of the Phoenix sex offender treatment program by March 2017.
 Our two associations view this decision as detrimental to public safety, and one which … Read More.

 Clients crave certainty.
 One method in which we can give our clients some measure of certainty is in approaching the Court having negotiated a joint sentencing position with Crown.
 These positions, called joint submissions, are often the result of protracted discussions where both Crown and Defence come to a mutually agreeable position to resolve the charges … Read More.